 - Select a faculty adviser whose area and sub-area aligns with your interest

-- It is your responsibility to make sure you can attend your adviser's meeting time if he/she has opted for group advising.
+- It is your responsibility to make sure you can attend adviser's meeting time if he/she has opted for group advising.
 Do not select an adviser whose group advising time you are unable to attend.
-After you have received your adviser code feel free to speak with any faculty member regarding course work and professional or future plans.
+After your advising session feel free to speak with any faculty member regarding course work and professional or future plans.

-- Select a faculty adviser whose advising meeting time is BEFORE your Tele-BEARS Phase I appointment.
+- Select a faculty adviser whose advising meeting time is BEFORE your Phase I Enrollment appointment.